Highlights from this article:

 Like we said before, keep cleanses and water out of your vagina.
 Only the vulva needs to be hand-washed and warm water will work just fine for most of us.

-Your vulva is made up of skin (among other things, obviously), but it’s more delicate than normal skin.
-If your vulva feels irritated (not the vaginalcanal, or entrance to the vagina), an OB-GYN or dermatologist can point you towards the right creams.
+The skin on your vulva is more delicate than normal skin.
+If your vulva feels irritated (not the vaginal canal, or entrance to the vagina), an OB-GYN or dermatologist can point you towards the right creams.

 Adding moisture if things are feeling irritated or dry

-There are other options for treating vulva and vaginal dryness, that’s menopause related, like topical or oral hormone therapy (HT) which rampup depleted levels of key hormones.
+There are other options for treating menopause-related dryness, like topical or oral hormone replacement therapy (HRT) which ramp up depleted levels of key hormones.

-Will hormone therapy (HT) help with my vaginal odor?
+Will hormone therapy help with my vaginal odor?

-Hormone therapy (HT) is a phrase you’ll come across a lot when searching around for general menopause symptom relief, or treatments (but probably not specifically for menopausal vaginal odor).
-HT means taking doses of sex hormones (usually estrogen and/or progesterone) to help ease symptoms of menopause.
+Hormone replacement therapy is a phrase you’ll come across a lot when searching around for general menopause symptom relief, or treatments — but probably not specifically for menopausal vaginal odor.
+HRT means taking doses of sex hormones (usually estrogen and/or progesterone) to help ease symptoms of menopause.

-Unfortunately, there’s a lack of research that directly looks into levels of odor producing vaginal microbes with hormone therapy.
-But, there is a (small-ish) body of research that looks into how HT can shift the vaginal microbiome environment overall.
-And from this we can make a few informed guesses about what the impact of hormone therapy on vaginal odor could be!
+Unfortunately, there’s a lack of research that directly looks into whether HRT can treat vaginal odor.
+But, there is a (small-ish) body of research that looks into how HRT can shift the vaginal microbiome environment overall.
+And from this, we can make a few informed guesses about what the impact of hormone therapy on vaginal odor could be.

-If you’ve read our other content, you can probably guess what we’re going to say— more studies on HTs effect on vaginal symptoms, including self-reported changes in odor, are needed.
+More studies on HRT’s effect on vaginal symptoms, including self-reported changes in odor, are needed.

-If you do want to give HT a try, always start with speaking to your OB-GYN.
+If you do want to give HRT a try, always start by speaking to your healthcare provider.

 Estrogen is a proven therapy to prevent not only hot flashes but vaginal dryness and other physical symptoms of menopause.
 However, we understand that a lot of people are concerned about the link between hormone therapy and the risk of breast cancer.